Age of Uroghosh

 "It's not right, leaving him to the griffin."
 The young hunter bristled with frustration.

 She could understand that; he had just lost a close friend.
 But she wasn't here to comfort the party.
 Taking young orcs out into the wilderness was to show them the way of the world first hand.
 And the world was not a comforting place.

 "Jhikark fell, the griffin was stronger.
 It earned that meal through its strength.
 It is the natural order."

 "No." This time she raised her voice.
 "Were we humans we would lay traps and bring down such a magnificent creature through trickery.
 Making the world safer so that we can grow weaker.
-The very thing that led Urogosh on her campaign to set the world right.
+The very thing that led Uroghosh on her campaign to set the world right.
 It won.
 Jhikark died.
 In a few days we return to those hills.
-If we are stronger then the griffin will fall to our blades.
+If we are stronger then the griffin will fall to our blades and arrows.
 If you are so determined, take your axe and go alone now.
 I will not stop you.
 But you will not return unless you fell the griffin with your own hands."

-One day she hoped the world would be right again, as it had been in Urogosh' time.
+One day she hoped the world would be right again, as it had been in Uroghosh' time.
 Then she would spend less time answering stupid questions from orcs who looked at the human cities with jealous eyes.

 "But they are large in number.
 Sometimes a small tribe suddenly gathers with a few others and they go pillaging.
 Hopefully the vermin never unite under one leader."

 "It happened.
 Once.
 We were lucky.
 Headed into the deep fortresses.
 Their tiny orc brains couldn't conjure a way to crack our doors.
 But the humans and elves suffered.
 They swarmed across the land and tore down everything the humans had built.
 They don't even know the names of the cities they lost, burned to ash by the orcs.
 But we remember.
-If an orc horde marches, nothing is left in its wake."
+When an orc horde marches, nothing is left in its wake."

 Novrod stood a little more straight.
 His eyes watched the dots on the horizon more keenly.